AliAbbasi/Chat-System/README.md

 keywords:

-C#, Socket Programming, Server-Client, Multithreading
+C#, Socket Programming, Server-Client, Multithreading.

+How to Use:

-At first start server, to listen to specific port, then connect client to server with same port.
+First start the server program and listen to a port, then connect each client to that port.